Dr Timothy Johnson

 E-mail: T.C.Johnson( at )hw.ac.uk

 I joined Heriot-Watt in September 2006 as the UK Research Council's Academic Fellow in Financial Mathematics.
-As an academic fellow I have a responsibility to explain the science of financial mathematics to the general public.
-I discuss the role of science in finance at my blog, Magic, Maths and Money.
-For June-December 2009 I also held a Edinburgh Beltane Beacon for Public Engagement Fellowship with the objective of developing events to better engage the public with the scientific aspects of finance.
+As an academic fellow I had a responsibility to explain the science of financial mathematics to the general public.
+From June to December 2009 I also held an Edinburgh Beltane Beacon for Public Engagement Fellowship with the objective of developing events to better engage the public with the scientific aspects of finance.
+An outcome of these activies has beeen an interest in the relationship between ethics, mathematics and finance, resulting in my paper Reciprocity as a foundation of Financial Mathematics.
+I blog on the relationship between finance, science and democracy at Magic, Maths and Money.

 Publications and Working Papers